 - Unstructured and chaotic lifestyles;

 - Lack of familial and social support;

-- Absence of or inconsistent access to care or health insurance; and
+- Lack of or inconsistent access to care or health insurance; and

-- Risk of inadvertent parental disclosure of the youth’s HIV infection status if parental health insurance is used.
+- Risk of inadvertent parental disclosure of their HIV status if parental health insurance is used.

-In selecting treatment regimens for adolescents, clinicians must balance the goal of prescribing a maximally potent ART regimen with realistic assessment of existing and potential support systems to facilitate adherence.
-Adolescents benefit from reminder systems (e.g., beepers, timers, and pill boxes) that are stylish and/or inconspicuous.19 In a recent randomized controlled study among non-adherent youth 15 to 24 years of age, youth who received cell phone medication reminders demonstrated significantly higher adherence and lower viral loads than youth who did not receive the reminder calls.20 It is important to make medication adherence as user friendly and the least stigmatizing possible for the older child or adolescent.
+Clinicians selecting treatment regimens for adolescents must balance the goal of prescribing a maximally potent ART regimen with realistic assessment of existing and potential support systems to facilitate adherence.
+Adolescents benefit from reminder systems (e.g., apps, beepers, timers, and pill boxes) that are stylish and/or inconspicuous.24 In a recent randomized controlled study among non-adherent youth 15 to 24 years of age, youth who received cell phone medication reminders demonstrated significantly higher adherence and lower viral loads than youth who did not receive the reminder calls.24 It is important to make medication adherence as user friendly and the least stigmatizing possible for the older child or adolescent.
 The concrete thought processes of adolescents make it difficult for them to take medications when they are asymptomatic, particularly if the medications have side effects.
-Adherence to complex regimens is particularly challenging at a time of life when adolescents do not want to be different from their peers.21-23 Directly observed therapy may be considered for selected HIV-infected adolescents such as those with mental illness.24-28
+Adherence to complex regimens is particularly challenging at a time of life when adolescents do not want to be different from their peers.26-28 Directly observed therapy may be considered for selected HIV-infected adolescents such as those with mental illness.29-33

 Difficult Adherence Problems